What you'll learn in the Mechanical Engineering program

 Manufacturing and Design Emphasis

-Students interested in mechanical engineering can choose an emphasis in manufacturing and design.
+Students pursuing a BS in mechanical engineering can choose an emphasis in manufacturing and design.
 Students will learn how to conceptualize, design, fabricate, and produce their own ideas and discover new ways to help companies be more effective and efficient in their manufacturing processes.

 • Coursework includes advanced manufacturing processes, metalcasting technology, hot metal casting, and plastics processing